 to ensure the IDAutomationNat plug-in is enabled.

-- Open the database and choose File - Define Database.
+- Open the database and choose File - Manage - Database.
+For the

 (or another descriptive name); for the field type, choose Calculation